* I just started a flickr group for any projects made using my tutorials. Please feel free to stop by and post your finished or WIP!

 http://www.oneluckymama.com/colored-prefolds

 OMGosh!
 I have a friend who just had a baby and I wanted to make her something.
 I came across your tutorial and I immediately ran out to get supplies!
 I just finished!
-I LOVE these, SOOOO super cute and now your blog is bookmarked!
+I LOVE these, SOOOO super cute and now your blog is bookmarked! 🙂 Thank you!!!

 Thanks for writing such a great tutorial.
 You made it look so simple that after several years away from my sewing machine, I just made a triumphant return with two new burp cloths!
 (You know, after I reminded myself how to thread the machine…)